composer/packagist/README.md

 Packagist
 =========

-Package Repository Website for Composer, see the [about page](http://packagist.org/about) on [packagist.org](http://packagist.org/) for more.
+Package Repository Website for Composer, see the [about page](https://packagist.org/about) on [packagist.org](https://packagist.org/) for more.

-This project is not meant for re-use.
-It is open source to make it easy to contribute but we provide no support if you want to run your own, and will do breaking changes without notice.
+**This project is not meant for re-use.** It is open source to make it easy to contribute but we provide no support if you want to run your own, and will do breaking changes without notice.
+Check out [Private Packagist](https://packagist.com/) if you want to host your own packages.

 Requirements
 ------------